 Here are some more tips for casein-free eating:

 - Instead of ice cream, try fruit-flavored soy or rice-based frozen desserts, sorbets, and puddings.
+There are also ice creams made from coconut milk available.

 - Use vegetable margarine for cooking and to spread on toast.